son1101/LA558_Son/assignments/assign3.md

 ### A Grouped Bar Graph Using .xlsx File.

 I made a grouped bar graph using data sourced from my CRP566: Policy Analysis and Planning class.
-I cleaned up the file in [assign.xlsx](assign3/assign3.xlsx) before bringing it into R. Using the [assign3.R](assign3/assign3.R).
-I plotted the resulting data on a grouped bar graph using the ggplot.
+I cleaned up the data in [assign.xlsx](assign3/assign3.xlsx) before bringing it into R. Using the [assign3.R](assign3/assign3.R), I plotted the resulting data on a grouped bar graph using the ggplot.

 ![Map1](assign3/Employment.png)